Simple Aim Assist

 With tweakable settings, easy installation and a Firing Range to fine-tune the gamefeel experience you want.
 Aim Assist Plugin offers a seamless and reliable experience for both casual and competitive players.

-Key Features: Actor Component, Stickiness, Bullet Magnetism, Camera Magnetism, Camera Locked on Target, Dynamic Assist Zones, Firing Range.
+Key Features: Actor Component, Stickiness, Bullet Magnetism, Camera Magnetism, Camera Snap & Locked on target, Dynamic Assist Zones, Firing Range.

 Installation